kikwit/kikwit/README.md

 By default the [querystring][querystring-package-url] package's [parse][querystring-package-parse-url]
 function is used to parse the query string.
-You can assign a global custom function for query parsing by setting the `queryParser` configuration key.
+You can assign a global custom function for query parsing by setting the `queryParser` configuration property.
 This function should accept a string and return an object which will accessible via the Context's `query` property:

 E.g.